pier-cli/pier/README.md

 ![Boat pier](https://raw.githubusercontent.com/BenSchZA/pier/master/.media/boat-dock.png)

-## Looking for a new maintainer

-I'm stepping away from this project for a while due to burnout, if anyone is interested in taking over in my absence feel free to open an issue or send me an email. :)

 ## Description

 If you've spent any amount of time in the terminal you no doubt have built up a lovely collection of one-liners, scripts, useful tools, and CLIs.
 Whenever you want to use them you dig through your `bin` folder trying to remember what you called the script...
 Linux users love hard-to-remember naming conventions.